 There is no risk of malnutrition

-There is no risk of malnutrition on the carnivore diet if you do it properly, i.e. if you eat a wide variety of animal source foods, eat nose-to-tail, eat from naturally or well-raised animals, eat unprocessed foods and eat both cooked, lightly cooked or raw foods (see below for more detail on these eating principles).
+There is no risk of malnutrition on the carnivore diet if you do it properly, i.e. if you eat a wide variety of animal source foods, eat nose-to-tail, eat from naturally or well-raised animals, eat unprocessed foods and eat both cooked, lightly cooked, or raw foods (see below for more detail on these eating principles).

-Animal source foods can provide all nutrients that a human body ever needs, from complete proteins for muscle synthesis, good fats for energy and essential vitamins and minerals for all growing and maintenance needs.
+Animal source foods can provide all nutrients that a human body ever needs, from complete proteins for muscle synthesis, good fats for energy, and essential vitamins and minerals for all growing and maintenance needs.

-You can get sufficient vitamin C, calcium, vitamin K, vitamin A, and folate from animal source foods (please read this post for more information).
+You can get sufficient vitamin C, calcium, vitamin K, vitamin A, and folate from animal-source foods (please read this post for more information).

 Although there is zero fiber on the carnivore diet, despite what you may have been told all your life, fiber is not needed.
 Fiber has no nutritional value, does not improve bowel function, or provides any proven health benefits.
-In contrast, eliminating fiber has actually been found to be beneficial with secretion.
+In contrast, eliminating fiber has actually been found to be beneficial to secretion.
 Please this post for more information on why you don’t need fiber on the carnivore diet.